 Makes about 2 dozen cookies Difficulty

-We used The Gluten-Free Pantry’s Country French bread mix flour for the gf flour in this recipe.
+We used The Gluten Free Pantry’s Country French Bread Flour Mix for the gf flour in this recipe.
 To purchase this product please click the link below in our Recommended Tools section.